Pacanów: History

 As a result of the Partitions of Poland, Pacanów became part of the Austrian Habsburg Empire.
 After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution, it was part of Russian-controlled Congress Poland from 1815 to 1915.
 On August 24, 1813, the town was completely flooded by the Vistula River.
 In 1820, Pacanów had circa 1,000 residents, half of whom were Jewish.
 In 1869, following the failed January Uprising, the Imperial Russian authorities revoked the town status and reduced it to a village.

 In 1918, with Poland regaining independence, Pacanów became part of the Second Polish Republic, within Kielce Voivodeship.
 According to the 1921 census, it had a population of 2,598, 35.0% Polish and 65.0% Jewish.
 Jews owned most local businesses and stores.

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
 The Jews were conscripted for forced, usually unpaid, labor.
 Jews from Radom were forcibly resettled into Pacanów resulting in a widespread lack of housing and severe overcrowding.
 In April 1942, a ghetto was set up with an average of 12 or 13 people per room.
 Jews were not allowed into the marketplace and some local Christians smuggled food for trade.
 In October, 1942, some of the younger Jews were sent to labor camps, some were killed in Pacanów, and the rest taken to the Treblinka extermination camp where they were murdered by the Nazis.
 The number of survivors among Pacanów's Jews is unknown.

+Transport

+National road 79 passes to the east of Pacanów.

+National road 73 passes to the west of Pacanów.

+The nearest railway station is in Busko-Zdrój.